강의

 • The TRACE32 educational program used in this course belongs to MDSTech and Lauterbach, and cannot be copied or distributed without a license.

 • This course is designed exclusively for developers in Korea.
-(International developers located in regions other than Korea cannot take this course.
+(Overseas developers in regions other than Korea cannot take this course.
 Reason: TRACE32 license issues)

 Copyright and Notice